Dromediansk/robofriends/README.md

 # robofriends

-simple react app, which searches robots by their name.
+simple react app based on React and Redux state management.
+Data of robots are fetched from external API.
 Great component templates for other projects.